 We all know that wanting to buy a house and affording it are two different issues.
 So, how do you know if you’ve got the financial muscle to own a home?
 That’s the easier question to answer.
 This monumental step you’re about to take deals with more than simply crunching numbers.
 So, before you think about VA loan requirements and such, you should first be sure you’re emotionally equipped to make what most people consider the largest purchase of their lives.
 If you’re a first-time homebuyer, that might sound like an intimidating task.
 It doesn’t need to be.
 Before deciding to buy a house and apply for a mortgage, you’ve got to take self-inventory.
 Are you married?
 Divorced?
 Single?
 Are you living with someone and want to buy a house together?
 Buying a home as an unmarried couple takes more planning than if you were married.

 While finances are indeed a significant factor when deciding whether you’re ready to take the plunge into homeownership, you can see that there are other considerations.
 However, once you’ve passed those mental hurdles, it’s time to take a look at what you’ll need to buy a home with a VA loan.

 4 Factors That Determine How Much House You Can Afford

 To get an idea of how much you can spend on a house, you’ll need to review these four items: income, debts, credit score, and cash reserves or savings.

-Your monthly income.
-Listing your income will help determine how much you can afford every month.
+- Your monthly income.
+Figuring your total monthly household income will help determine how much of a mortgage payment you can comfortably afford.

-Your monthly debts or expenses.
-Showing your debts and /or expenses allows you to see what other monthly obligations you’ll have in addition to a mortgage payment.
+- Your monthly debts or expenses.
+Listing your debts, meaning any outstanding loans or credit card charges and expenses, allows you to see what other monthly obligations you’ll have in addition to a mortgage payment.